geektrust/coding-problem-artefacts/C++/README.md

 ## Note :-
 1. Put all your unit-test files if any, under a folder named `test`.
+2. Make your code OS agnostic, we will be building and running your code in Ubuntu Linux environment.

 ## Starter Kit
 * [CSharp Dotnet](https://geektrust.s3.ap-southeast-1.amazonaws.com/starter-kit/csharp-dotnet.zip)